Herb Klein (politician)

-Herbert C. Klein (born June 24, 1930) is an American businessman, attorney, and politician who represented New Jersey in the United States House of Representatives for one term from 1993 to 1995.
+Herbert C. Klein (June 24, 1930 – November 24, 2023) was an American businessman, attorney, and politician who represented New Jersey in the United States House of Representatives for one term from 1993 to 1995.

 Early life and education

-Klein was born in Newark, New Jersey.
-He received his BA from Rutgers University in 1950 and a JD from Harvard Law School in 1953, as well as an LLM from New York University in 1958.
+Klein was born in Newark, New Jersey on June 24, 1930, the son of Fae (Sackin) and Alfred Klein, an accountant.
+His family were Jewish emigrants from Hungary and Russia.
+He received his BA from Rutgers University in 1950 and a JD from Harvard Law School in 1952, as well as an LLM from New York University in 1958.

-He served in the United States Air Force from 1954 to 1956, where he was assigned to the Wright-Patterson Air Force Base near Dayton, Ohio.
-Admitted to the bar in 1953, he commenced the practice of law in Passaic, New Jersey.
+Klein served in the United States Air Force from 1954 to 1956, where he was assigned to the Wright-Patterson Air Force Base near Dayton, Ohio.
+Admitted to the bar in 1953, he commenced the practice of law in Passaic, New Jersey, and in 1961 founded the First Real Estate Investment Trust of New Jersey.

 Political career

-He served as a member of the New Jersey General Assembly from 1972 to 1976, authoring the law that created the New Jersey Economic Development Authority.
+After defeating incumbent Joseph Scancarella in 1971, Klein served as a member of the New Jersey General Assembly from 1972 to 1976.
+There, he authored the law that created the New Jersey Economic Development Authority.
 In the Assembly, was co-counsel on a bond issue for New Jersey Sports and Exposition Authority, and worked for the introduction of state income tax.
 He also served as Executive Director of the Passaic County Democratic Committee from 1977 to 1981.
 He was elected as a Democrat to the 103rd United States Congress in 1992 to succeed retiring eleven-term incumbent Robert Roe in the historically Democratic eighth district.

 Tenure in Congress

 During his tenure in the United States House of Representatives, Klein was a leader on the House Banking Committee, where he was responsible for several legislative initiatives.
 He co-authored the bills that authorized interstate branch banking and was the architect of the provision which sparked passage of the legislation that ended the problems in the savings and loan industry.

 Klein also served on the House Science Committee, where he co-authored the National Competitiveness Act which helped to strengthen American industry.
-Klein was a member of the New Jersey General Assembly from 1972 to 1976, where he was chair of the majority caucus.
-He wrote the law that created the New Jersey Economic Development Authority and was co-counsel on bond issue for New Jersey Sports and Exposition Authority.

 Klein was defeated for re-election by Clifton city councilman and Passaic County freeholder Bill Martini, making him one of 54 Democrats to lose their seats in the 1994 Congressional Elections.